Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 I sometimes FEEL that I am right.
 I do not KNOW that I am.– Albert Einstein

 As a person who has a very strong “inner skeptic,” it has been difficult for me to loosen my rational brain in favor of my intuition.
-As a thinker, my mental voice has always been quite strong and persistent.
+As one given to overthinking, my mental voice has always been quite strong and persistent.
 I’m sure you have struggled with this to some extent too.

 - Feels heavy and dark

 - Emotionally-charged (e.g., “I need to do this or else ____ will happen!!”)

 - Makes you feel frustrated, overwhelmed, confused or anxious